SagnikBasak04/KisanSahayak/README.md

 ## Future Work
 We are actively working on enhancing KisanSahayak by introducing:
-- **AI-powered AR Image Assistance:** While capturing crop photos, the app will use augmented reality (AR) to guide farmers on the optimal way to take the picture for disease detection.
 - **Hyperspectral Reflectance Method:** We are exploring hyperspectral imaging techniques to predict crop diseases more accurately, leveraging the reflectance properties of leaves and plants.
 - **Expanded Crop and Disease Prediction Models:** Building more robust models to predict diseases in a broader range of crops and environmental conditions.